ethereum/execution-specs/README.md

   the new test function(s).
 - Creating an entirely new category by adding a subdirectory in `fillers` with the appropriate source files and test functions.
+    - Tests within multiple sub-directories must have a `__init__.py` file within each directory above it (and it own), to ensure the test is found by the test filler `tf`.

 ### Test Spec Generator Functions